Caching in Wireless Networks

+The proof of Theorem \ref{thm:caching1} is provided in Section \ref{sec:inner_proof}.
 We point out that Theorem \ref{thm:caching1} holds only with probability $1-o(1)$ for different reasons in the fast and slow fading case.
 For fast fading, the theorem holds only for node placements that are ``regular'' enough.
 A random node placement satisfies these regularity conditions with high probability as $n\to\infty$.
-For slow fading, Theorem \ref{thm:caching1} holds under the same regularity conditions on the node placement, but additionally only holds for almost all realizations of the channel gains.
+For slow fading, Theorem \ref{thm:caching1} holds under the same regularity conditions on the node placement, but additionally only holds with probability $1-o(1)$ for the realization of the channel gains.